Hull Lawn Edging Services

 Hull Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Hull is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Use only non-toxic materials near water bodies and protect root systems of mature trees.
-Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Employ immediate erosion control—such as silt fences or straw wattles—especially during the wildlife breeding season (March-August) and vernal pool activity (March-June).
+Use non-toxic materials near water bodies and protect mature tree root systems.
+Erosion control measures, like silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+For guidance, contact:

 Hull Conservation Commission